EleutherAI/website/README.md

 # EleutherAI Website 2021

-This is the new website for EleutherAI thats based on hugo, static site generator.
-The content should correspond to existing google sites website but with added blog.
+This is the new website for EleutherAI based on Hugo, a static site generator.
+The content should correspond to existing google sites website but with added blog and other features.
+Please make sure to familiarize with the basics of working with Hugo before you start using it.

 ## How it works?